 Hearing protection in the form of ear plugs or ear muffs is recommended during the hammering process.
 With the flat disk centered over the hole and the dowel positioned at the center point, begin hammering.
 With 3/32” aluminum, make your strokes moderately firm but not hard.
 With thicker material, you can strike a bit harder.
 After each stroke or two, lift the gong by its suspension cords and strike at the center with a suitable mallet to test the pitch of the gong.
 The pitch rises quite fast with the first two or three strokes, then slower as you continue.
 Repeat hammering and testing until the gong has risen to the desired pitch.
 Try not to overshoot and bring the gong up too high in pitch: while it’s possible to turn the gong over and carefully hammer back the other way to bring the pitch back down, too much of this will tend to create irregularities in the nipple shape which lead to beating effects (a slight waffling in pitch or volume) in the finished gong.

-At this point you may need to replace the fine string used for suspension during with something more durable.
+At this point you may need to replace the fine string used for suspension during hammering with something more durable.
 Make a loop of cord through each hole large enough to accommodate whatever you’ll be suspending from.
 You can suspend the gongs from whatever you find suitable for the purpose: hang them from a convenient tree branch, use microphone boom stands, or design a nice frame.
 But here’s an important consideration: when the gong is suspended, the suspension cords should not lie flat against the surface of the gong.
 If they do, they will rattle when the gong is played.
 To avoid this, the cords should angle upward and out from the suspension hole.
 Typically this means that whatever they’re hanging from – whatever the loop is looped over – should not be too skinny; it should be wide enough to spread the top of the looped cord out a couple of inches.

 That’s it.
 Once mounted, the gong is done.
-And you’ll find that while a single gong is nice, a set of gongs tuned to several different is that much more delightful still.
+And you’ll find that while a single gong is nice, a set of gongs tuned to several different pitches is that much more delightful still.